limingcan562/sptv-cli/README.md

 # Only copy directory
 sptv-cli copy ./src ./backup

+# Only sync to Verdaccio (using current directory)
+sptv-cli sync

-# Only sync to Verdaccio
+# Only sync to Verdaccio with specific paths
 sptv-cli sync ./packages ./verdaccio-storage -s
 ```